jathak/dart_scheme/README.md

 available publicly [here][skeleton].
 We ask that you do not distribute the source code for a `ProjectInterface` implementation.

-Additionally, if you are a Berkeley student, **distributing an implementation of `ProjectInterface` constitutes academic dishonesty as described in our [course policies][policy]**, as the implementation is close enough to the Scheme project's to be considered distribution of solutions, despite the change of language from Python to Dart.
+Additionally, if you are a Berkeley student, **publicly distributing an implementation of `ProjectInterface` constitutes academic dishonesty as described in our [course policies][policy]**, as the implementation is close enough to the Scheme project's to be considered distribution of solutions, despite the change of language from Python to Dart.
 This applies even if you are not currently taking 61A.

 [policy]: https://cs61a.org/articles/about.html